non-bin/vscode-custom-local-formatters/README.md

 2. Configure the extension to run your script on files of the right type.
    The script will be run with a working directory of the workspace root.
    Valid language identifiers [can be found here](https://code.visualstudio.com/docs/languages/identifiers).
+   `*` is also a valid identifier, allowing a formatter to be used on any language.

    ```json
      "customLocalFormatters.formatters": [